 - Coralie Taylor, Consulting Actuary, FSA, FCA, MAAA, EA

 “The variety of clients I service and the projects I’m involved in and the integrity and quality of work at Cheiron are among the reasons I plan on staying here for a very long time.”

-- Alice Alsberghe, Associate Actuary, ASA, MAAA, EA
+- Alice Alsberghe, Consulting Actuary, ASA, MAAA, EA

 “The beauty of working here is that my opinions and ideas are not disregarded because I am considered too junior or inexperienced.”

 - Kathy Swan, Consulting Actuary, FSA, MAAA, EA

 “I believe that the work my colleagues and I do is top notch, and I attribute much of my career success to the experiences that Cheiron has offered me.”